Lashes Wilt As You Get Older, But Here Are 5 Ways To Help Them Stay Lifted

 Apply a moisturizing oil to your eyelashes, and there you have it—an effective lash treatment.
 But for those looking for a market product, there are tons of serums available for your flutters.
 Some options promise length and strength (by actually extending the growth phase of hair), while others simply coat the tiny hairs with moisture.
 The former tends to come in synthetic, FDA-approved options, but you can find the latter in a number of natural formulas: Look for serums with aloe, vitamin E, glycerin, and fatty-acid-rich oils to encourage a doll-like lift.

 Try supportive supplements.

-And for your body to build that keratin, it needs several types of amino acids, many of which are part of collagen peptides.
-The theory is that if you ingest these amino acids, they can help support your natural levels of these essential ingredients.* Biotin is also involved in keratin production, and it's believed to naturally promote healthy hair growth.* In fact, one small study showed that women with thinning hair had significant regrowth when supplementing with biotin as compared to those given a placebo.* Another double-blind, placebo-controlled study showed that taking both biotin and collagen supplements supported increased hair growth in women.*
+And for your body to build that keratin, it needs several types of amino acids, many of which are part of collagen peptides2.
+The theory is that if you ingest these amino acids, they can help support your natural levels of these essential ingredients.* Biotin is also involved in keratin production, and it's believed to naturally promote healthy hair growth.* In fact, one small study showed that women with thinning hair had significant regrowth when supplementing with biotin as compared to those given a placebo.* Another double-blind, placebo-controlled study showed that taking both biotin and collagen supplements supported increased hair growth3 in women.*